Names: pithaya · strawberry pear

 Store: Asian markets, or your grocery store’s produce section near other exotic fruit.

-Shopping Tip: Squeeze it like you would an avocado or pear.
+Selection: Fruit with leathery, bright, even-colored skin, flexible stems, and green scales.
+Avoid fruits with bruises, blotchy coloring, and dry, browned scales.
+To check for ripeness, squeeze the fruit like an avocado or pear.
 If it’s too firm, then it will need a few days to ripen.
 If it’s too soft, then it’s past its prime.
 Try to find a middle ground with flesh that yields when squeezed.

-Keep the dragon fruit on your kitchen counter until the pink skin darkens (a sign of ripeness).
-If you’re not ready to use it, move it into your fridge for up to 3 days.
-If it’s cut open, wrap halves in plastic wrap and place cubes in a sealed container.
+Storage: Keep the fruit on your kitchen counter until the pink skin darkens (a sign of ripeness).
+If you’re not ready to use it, move it into your fridge for up to 3 days (dragon fruit is tastier cold).
+If cut open, wrap halves in plastic wrap and place cut pieces in an airtight container.